 The above analysis focuses on the net position.
 The change in net position of the District's governmental activities is discussed below.
-The District's net position was (\$39,673,944) and (\$37,975,217) at June 30, 2014 and 2015, respectively.
+The District's net position was (\$37,975,217) and (\$34,530,288) at June 30, 2015 and 2016, respectively.
 By far the most significant portion of the District's net position is the negative unrestricted portion related to pensions.
-Net investment capital assets totaling \$3,356,873 and \$3,541,569 at June 30, 2014 and 2015, respectively, compares the original cost, less depreciation of the District's capital assets to long-term debt used to finance the acquisition of those assets.
+Net investment capital assets totaling \$3,541,569 and \$3,680,779 at June 30, 2015 and 2016, respectively, compares the original cost, less depreciation of the District's capital assets to long-term debt used to finance the acquisition of those assets.
 Most of the debt will be repaid from voter-approved property taxes collected as the debt service comes due.
 Restricted net position are reported separately to show legal constraints from debt covenants and enabling legislation that limit the District's ability to use those net position for day-to-day operations.
-Net position restricted was \$1,471,982 and \$1,559,850 at June 30, 2014 and 2015, respectively.
-The remaining amount of net position, (\$44,502,799) and (\$43,076,636) at June 30, 2014 and 2015, respectively, was unrestricted.
+Net position restricted was \$\$1,559,850 and \$1,829,636 at June 30, 2015 and 2016, respectively.
+The remaining amount of net position, (\$43,076,636) and (\$40,040,703) at June 30, 2015 and 2016, respectively, was unrestricted.

-The (\$43,076,636) in unrestricted net position of governmental activities represents the accumulated results of all past years' operations.
+The (\$40,040,703) in unrestricted net position of governmental activities represents the accumulated results of all past years' operations.
 The unrestricted net position shows how the District is able to meet working capital and cash flow requirements as well as to provide for future uncertainties.
 The operating results of the General Fund will have a significant impact on the change in unrestricted net position from year to year.

-The results of this year's operations for the District as a whole are reported in the statement of activities, which shows the changes in net position for fiscal years 2014 and 2015.
-(Note: The 2014 column is prior to the implementation of GASB Statement No. 68 which was effective for fiscal years beginning after June 15, 2014):
+The results of this year's operations for the District as a whole are reported in the statement of activities, which shows the changes in net position for fiscal years 2015 and 2016.